janszotkowski/store-it/README.md

 - **TypeScript**
 - **Tailwind CSS**

+## 🔄 Automated Dependency Updates

+- This project uses **Renovate** to keep dependencies up to date.
+  Renovate automatically creates pull requests for dependency updates, ensuring that the project stays secure and up to date.

+## ⚡ Pre-commit Hook with Husky

+- This project uses **Husky** to enforce code quality.
+  Before each commit, Husky runs **linting and formatting** to prevent bad code from being committed.

 ## 🎨 Illustrations & Icons

 - All **illustrations** used in this project are from [unDraw](https://undraw.co/).